 Ceramic knives are easier to clean and sanitize than their steel counterparts because ceramic is non-porous, stain-proof, and resistant to corrosion, oils, and acids.
 Ceramic blades will not catch and breed mold or bacteria.

 Knives with ceramic blades are not supposed to be washed in a dishwasher because rattling against other utensils will harm the blades.

-Clean these knifes with warm water and soap, rinse, and dry with a paper towel, or let them dry on a cloth.
+Clean them with warm water and soap, rinse them, and dry them with a paper towel, or let them dry on a cloth.
 Don’t use abrasive products for cleaning, to preserve the non-stick property of the blade.

-Put the knives back in their protective sheet or block holder after drying to keep the blade and your fingers safe.
+Put your knives back in their protective sheet or block holder after drying to keep the blade and your fingers safe.

 Storing your ceramic knives properly is a very important part of care.
 Knives with ceramic blades need to be stored correctly to retain the integrity of the blades and prevent injuries.
-The delicate tip can break if the knife is dropped on a hard floor surface.
+The delicate tip can break if the knife has been dropped on a hard floor surface.

 Look for a good knife holder that keeps your knives safe and accessible.
-Some knife blocks are designed to be used either in a drawer, on the counter, or on a wall.
+Some knife holders have a removable inside part made of a mass of bristles.
+The flexible interior keeps knives separated and well-protected.

 The sharpening process will repair small damage, remove chips, and restore the cutting edge to its original sharpness.

 1 thought on “Care for Ceramic Knives”

 This is a very good article, you definitely want to pay particular attention to the larger cracks.
 If you suspect any kind of structural damage, I always advise people to contact a structural engineer before getting quotes from foundation repair contractors.
 The engineer will let you know what needs to be done and that kind of information will save you a lot of money when dealing with contractors.